The Green Art Festival will feature visual artists inspired by nature.

 Some visitors to Sun Peaks Resort might take this natural green, goodness for granted as they hike up Tod Mountain for a hike, cruise on a mountain bike or swing a golf club.
 What lies beneath and behind the scenes at this all-season resort is a collection of eco-friendly initiatives, not obvious to the naked eye.

 Sun Peaks is the first resort in the North America, now just one of three in North America, to gain an ISO 14001 certification back in 2003.
-This makes it fitting it will hold its premiere Green Art Festival from Aug.
-7 to 9, 2015.
+This makes it fitting that it will held its premiere Green Art Festival in August, 2015.

 The ISO 14001 program maps out a framework that a company can follow to set up an effective environmental management system.
 It’s something the resort works at daily, says Erik Meertens, mountain operations manager.

 “Everybody is on board.
 It’s second nature for most of our employees.”
 The resort has two full-time staff certified to do internal audits.

 Sun Peaks Green Art Festival will offer plein air painting workshops.